Z1KOx/Asm-Byte-Converter/README.md

+# Asm-Byte-Converter
+Convert your opcode into bytes and binary format.

 > [!NOTE]
 > - It only works in x86 assembly.
 > - This project has only been tested on the Windows operating system.

-# Overview
-Run the executable and input your assembly code.

 # How does this work?